-Many of us adults and specially kids had our tonsils removed by doctors in hope to relieve us from the recurrent throat pains and inflammation.
+Many of us adults and especially kids had our tonsils removed by doctors in the hope to relieve us from the recurrent throat pains and inflammation.
 Even though I didn't get mine removed, I have suffered for many years with tonsillitis.
 Recently I learned more of what is behind it and that has been helping me so much.
 That's the reason I decided to write this blog.

 Why removing the tonsils is not really the answer?

 A study was done by Melbourne, Copenhagen and Yale University and other associates, revels that ''of almost 1.2 million children, of whom 17 460 had adenoidectomy, 11 830 tonsillectomies, and 31 377 adenotonsillectomy, surgeries were associated with increased long-term risks of respiratory, infectious, and allergic diseases''.

 Let's first understand the Inflammation.
 Inflammation is acidosis, an excess of acidity of body fluids (low pH) due to the accumulation of acids or loss of bicarbonates, leading to an immune response - 'inflammation'.

 What is the purpose of tonsils?
 Why do we have them?

 Tonsils are lymph nodes, they act as septic tanks for the lymphatic system.
 Their function is to filtrate, neutralize, destroy, bond toxins, parasites, microorganisms, acids, chemicals, proteins that are foreign to the body or not used, like fragments, wood, glass, etc.